Leni Riefenstahl: Reception

 Riefenstahl claimed in her memoir that Hitler made advances on her at their first meeting in May 1932.
 Her press secretary Ernst Jaeger came with her to the United States in 1938, but did not return to Germany.
 He published How Riefenstahl became Hitler's girlfriend in the Hollywood Tribune in 1939.
 Trenker sold a fake version of Eva Braun's diary, which included stories of Riefenstahl dancing naked for Hitler, to the press.
 The book was published in French in 1948, and translated to Italian and English.
 Fritz Wiedemann, the personal adjutant to Hitler, stated that Riefenstahl "was never Hitler's lover".

 According to Taylor Downing, Riefenstahl's Nazi-era work "made it acceptable, even desirable, for millions of Germans to go along with Hitler.
 And in promoting the Nazi leadership, there is a direct line from her infamous Nazi party films to Auschwitz and Belsen."
 Similarly, Abraham Cooper argues that Riefenstahl's work was essential to the carrying out of the mission of the Holocaust and describes her as an "unindicted co-conspirator."

 Film scholar Mark Cousins notes in his book The Story of Film that, "Next to Orson Welles and Alfred Hitchcock, Leni Riefenstahl was the most technically talented Western film maker of her era."

 When traveling to Hollywood to showcase her film Olympia shortly after the coordinated attack on German Jews known as Kristallnacht, Riefenstahl was criticized by the Non-Sectarian Anti-Nazi League and others.

+At the 1974 Telluride Film Festival, filmmaker Dušan Makavejev stated, "Leni was a genius glorifying the wrong cause."

 Reviewer Gary Morris called Riefenstahl, "An artist of unparalleled gifts, a woman in an industry dominated by men, one of the great formalists of the cinema on a par with Eisenstein or Welles."

 Film critic Hal Erickson of The New York Times states that the "Jewish Question" is mainly unmentioned in Triumph des Willens; "filmmaker Leni Riefenstahl prefers to concentrate on cheering crowds, precision marching, military bands, and Hitler's climactic speech, all orchestrated, choreographed and illuminated on a scale that makes Griffith and DeMille look like poverty-row directors."